Image compression optimized for 3D reconstruction by utilizing deep neural networks: Results

 \subsection{Run time}

 Tab.~\ref{tab:timing} shows time of execution for different proposed models and building blocks on a single GTX 1080 Ti GPU, during both train (forward and backward pass) and test time (forward pass only)\tablefootnote{The backward pass time of $\mathcal{E^{\rm{3D}}}$ is approximated.
 It was not measured directly since it was done through the whole 3D reconstruction module with a single PyTorch .backward() call.
 It is reasonable to assume that it is identical to the forward pass, as this was the case when measured on the whole 3D reconstruction module.
 The timing of the joint 3D reconstruction with implicit compression model (Sec.~\ref{sec:3d_implicit_compression}) is approximated as identical to just the 3D reconstruction model of~\cite{choy20163d}, since it only adds a single binarizer element on top of it, that is negligible in computational complexity compared to the whole model in both forward and backward passes.}.
 A typical scenario of 5 viewpoints and 4 RNN iterations was assumed when timing 3D reconstruction and compression modules, respectively.
 We see that the using $\mathcal{N^{\rm{small}}}$ as the compression module in our \textit{sequential} unified model results in a speed-up of 15\% in the forward pass compared to using $\mathcal{N^{\rm{original}}}$.
 Using the more efficient \textit{direct} model further improves the relative speed-up percentage to 26\%.

+This improvement is moderate, implying that the most of the computation lies within the recurrent compression module.
+One way to increase the speed-up could be in eliminating the variable compression rate constraint and train a model per compression rate.
+This is done in the \textit{implicit} model, however without reconstructing viewable decompressed images.

 The most significant speed-up is not surprisingly obtained by the \textit{implicit} model which only optimizes $L_{\rm{3D}}$, and simply augments the 3D reconstruction model by~\cite{choy20163d} with a binarizer module $\cal{B}$ (Sec.~\ref{sec:3d_implicit_compression}).
 Here, the relative speed-up percentage in forward pass reaches 75\%.
 Note that we trained all models on the same data and number of epochs, so these relative speed-ups also indicate the difference between whole training procedures required to obtain a deployable model.